AtolyeDijital/maybe/README.md

 ### Using the `With` Method

 The `With` method provided by the Maybe monad allows for the modification of the underlying value while preserving the optional nature of the Maybe type.
-This method is particularly useful when you want to apply a series of modifications to the value if it exists, without altering the original value itself.

 ```csharp
 Order order = Maybe<Order>.from(orderData)